ordina-jworks/ordina-jworks.github.io/_posts/dockercon-2016/2016-06-20-whats-new-in-docker-112.md

 ![Overview]({{ '/img/dockercon/swarm-overview.png' | prepend: site.baseurl }})

 Manager nodes are responsible for managing the cluster's desired state.
-The do health checks and schedule tasks to keep this desired state.
+They do health checks and schedule tasks to keep this desired state.

 Worker nodes are responsible for executing tasks that are scheduled by the managers.
 A worker node cannot change the desired state.